Sunrise, Inverness Copse

-Sunrise, Inverness Copse is an watercolour by English artist Paul Nash, from 1918.
+Sunrise, Inverness Copse is a watercolour by English artist Paul Nash, from 1918.
 It was produced during the final year of World War I and depicts a scene from the Western Front near Ypres in Belgium.
 It was developed from an eye-witness sketch which Nash drew whilst at the scene in 1917.
 The drawing is in the Imperial War Museum, in London.

 Artist

 Born in Kensington, London, England, in 1889, Paul Nash served in the Artists Rifles following the outbreak of World War I. He was subsequently commissioned as an officer in the Royal Hampshire Regiment.
 He was sent to Flanders in February 1917, but was invalided back to London in May 1917, a few days before his unit was nearly obliterated at the Battle of Messines.
 Nash became an official war artist and returned to the Ypres Salient, where he was shocked by the devastation caused by war.
 In six weeks on the Western Front, he completed what he called "fifty drawings of muddy places on the Front", one of which was Sunrise, Inverness Copse.